sourcehold/sourcehold-maps/README.md

 ## Online map unpacking and exploring
 Visit the [github page](https://sourcehold.github.io/sourcehold-maps/) for this repository to unpack .map and .sav files.

-We understand the layout of a map file (e.g., see this header [file](https://github.com/sourcehold/sourcehold-maps/blob/master/sourcehold/maps/map_structure.h)).
+We understand the layout of a map file (e.g., see this C-style header [file](https://github.com/sourcehold/sourcehold-maps/blob/master/structure/map_structure.h)).
 Further details and explanation can be found in the wiki of this repository.

 ## Contribute